 In short, start by getting your solenoid setup with a timer.
 Generally, you want the CO2 solenoid energized (flowing gas) in sync with your light timing, with one small adjustment.
 Have the CO2 solenoid turn on about an hour before the lights turn on and have the solenoid turn off about an hour before the lights turn off.
 This will let the CO2 levels be ramped up and ready to go when the lights turn on and, in an opposite manner, the CO2 will start to be consumed and lowered by the time the lights turn off.

 For the CO2 flowrate adjustment, start with the needle valve fully closed.
 In my case, with two valves in series, the main valve is fully open and the pico (fine adjustment) valve is fully closed.
 Apply power to the solenoid to open.
 Next, start opening the adjustment needle valve slowly – observe bubbles rising in the bubble counter.
-Make small adjustments until you get the flowrate you desire.
-Again, I will have a separate article with tips on getting the flowrate setup.
+I have another page dedicated to discussing CO2 adjustments.

 I hope you find this page helpful.
 Please let me know as products change in availability or features and I will try and update for everyone.
 Again, getting our CO2 system going has been immensely satisfying, allowing us to use exotic “high maintenance” plants, keep algae low and enjoy growth as fast as we dare.
 Best of luck to those who are planning on following in this adventure of the high tech planted aquarium.